 Northsight Boulevard Extension Project

-Construction work is anticipated to start early December 2012 and be completed in December 2013.
-The first phase of construction will take place on Northsight Boulevard.
-Work will include utility relocations, the installation of a new 24-inch waterline, and the construction of the northern portion of Northsight Boulevard near Frank Lloyd Wright including the traffic signal at that intersection.
+The first phase of construction has been completed.
+This phase included utility relocations, the installation of a new 24-inch waterline, and the construction of the northern portion of Northsight Boulevard near Frank Lloyd Wright including the traffic signal at that intersection.

 The City of Scottsdale’s Northsight Boulevard Extension Project is currently in design and includes extending Northsight Boulevard as a public street from Hayden Road to Frank Lloyd Wright Boulevard.

-This project is planned to help relieve one of the most congested intersections in Scottsdale – Hayden Road and Frank Lloyd Wright Boulevard – by providing travelers an effiecent option to bypass the busy intersection.
-The project is one component of Scottsdale’s Airpark Area Circulation Study which seeks to improve mobiility in and around the Airpark.
+This project is planned to help relieve one of the most congested intersections in Scottsdale – Hayden Road and Frank Lloyd Wright Boulevard – by providing travelers an efficient option to bypass the busy intersection.
+The project is one component of Scottsdale’s Airpark Area Circulation Study which seeks to improve mobility in and around the Airpark.

 The project will include construction of a modern, multi-lane roundabout at the Northsight Boulevard/Hayden Road intersection and the signalization of the Northsight and Frank Lloyd Wright intersection.